sfalcao/tip-notes/README.md

 tip_notes_folder=~/my_notes
 ```

-#### ATTENTION!
-Do not leave empty spaces around '=' sign when editing this line and change
+**NOTE:** do not leave empty spaces around '=' sign when editing this line and
-only the part AFTER '=' sign!
+change only the part AFTER '=' sign!

 #### Visible x hidden notes folder

 If folder name is preceded by a dot (".") your notes folder will be hidden.
-**tip-notes** is not affected by visibility of notes folder, **tip-notes**
+**tip-notes** itself is not affected by visibility of notes folder.
-will always access your notes, this only affects whether your notes will be
+The folder visibility only affects whether your notes will be seen by other
-seen by other apps or listed by default on file browsers like Nemo, Nautilus,
+apps or listed by default on file browsers like Nemo, Nautilus, etc
-etc

 ##### visible folder example: